1. Main points

 Notes:

-1. Weighted single-site estimates, Wave 65 to Wave 91 of the Office for National Statistics’ Business Insights and Conditions Survey.
+1. Weighted single-site estimates, Wave 118 to 142 of the Office for National Statistics’ Business Insights and Conditions Survey.

 2. Data have been removed for confidentiality reasons.
-This includes percentages less than 1%, breakdowns with a count of 10 or less, and breakdowns with a micro business count of 10 or less (a micro business has less than 10 employees).
+This includes percentages fewer than 1%, breakdowns with a count of 10 or fewer, and breakdowns with a micro business count of 10 or fewer (a micro business has fewer than 10 employees).

-All UK nations experienced falls in the proportion of single-site businesses that reported an increase in the prices of goods or services they sold compared with the previous month between August 2022 and August 2023.
+When comparing September 2024 and September 2025, the proportion of UK single-site businesses that reported an increase in the prices of goods or services they bought compared with the previous month remained broadly stable for all UK nations.

 Nôl i'r tabl cynnwys